keelyji/SNIP-R/README.md

 - Screen sequencing data in count matrix form.
 We provided a counts matrix called "SupplementaryTable4_RawScreenData.xlsx" available in our paper and in the SNIP-R screen analysis folder located in this repository.
 3. Analysis flowchart and details on the analysis are noted in our paper.
 4. We also provided code to replicate main figures in our paper.

+## Part D: Other codes
+- Contains ATAC-seq script used for the paper
+- Contains R markdown file for Hi-C visualization with Plotgardener.
+All files to reproduce figure 1 Hi-C plots are located in Part E: data folder

+## Part E: Other datasets
+- Contains bed files of all regulatory elements screened IFNG SNIP-R screen and the identified regulatory elements from the screen

 # Contact
 Please contact corresponding author for any questions, comments, or concerns regarding the paper in general.
 For issues with code/reproducibility, please open a GitHub issue.